-In the absence of rain, new inspections of unbanded boats will be performed, and all existing clean, drained, and dry standards will be enforced.
+In the absence of rain, new inspections of unbanded watercraft will be performed, and all existing clean, drained, and dry standards will be enforced.

-Banded boats will be permitted to launch regardless of weather conditions.
+Banded watercraft will be permitted to launch regardless of weather conditions.

 The quarantine periods for standing water should be adjusted according to the calculator provided by the 100th Meridian Initiative.